Cats Eyes Provide Reliable, Cost Effective Solution For Road Safety: Expert - UrduPoint

 Cat's Eyes Provide Reliable, Cost Effective Solution For Road Safety: Expert

-ISLAMABAD, Feb 6 (UrduPoint / Pakistan Point News - 6th Feb, 2023 ) :Road safety expert, Muhammad Anwar on Monday said that Cat's Eyes were a cost-effective road safety solution for its benefits including clear visibility, durability, affordability, and improving road safety by reducing the risk of accidents on roads.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Feb, 2023 ) :Road safety expert, Muhammad Anwar has said that Cat's Eyes were a cost-effective road safety solution for its benefits including clear visibility, durability, affordability and improving road safety by reducing the risk of accidents on roads.

-He said that Cats Eyes were highly visible, even in poor lighting conditions, and have shown a significant reduction in accidents on roads.
+He said that Cats Eyes were highly visible, even in poor lighting conditions that have shown a significant reduction in accidents on roads.

 This innovative technology, originally invented in the UK in the 1930s, has helped to increase visibility and reduced the number of accidents on roads around the world, he said adding that one of the key benefits of Cats Eyes was that it helped to clearly define the road's edge, even in adverse weather conditions.